jbeck018/howlerops/backend-go/ORGANIZATION_API_INTEGRATION.md

 # Organization API Integration Guide

-This document describes how the organization API endpoints are integrated into the SQL Studio backend server and provides examples for testing and using the API.
+This document describes how the organization API endpoints are integrated into the Howlerops backend server and provides examples for testing and using the API.

 ## Table of Contents